Updated November 2017.

 LinkedIn Sales Navigator is another paid feature that helps companies find prospects and gain sales insights through LinkedIn.
 It's perfect if you want to use LinkedIn to secure new business.

 - Companies with plenty of employees who are active LinkedIn users (and have large LinkedIn networks).

 - Companies with niche or specific target markets

 - You're in B2C.

 - Your target market doesn't fit with the demographics mentioned above.

 - You're reluctant to spend time on online networking.

 Instagram's now the second most popular social network, so it's becoming increasingly important for businesses to pay attention to Instagram if they're trying to market their brand to young people.

 Instagram is a visual social network where users post photos and videos to their followers, who can like or comment on each post.
 Hashtags are common - the character limit is far, far more generous than Twitter's.

-It's less easy to share content on Instagram than it is on other social networks - you'll need to use a third party app or other workarounds.
+It's less easy to share others' content on Instagram than it is on other social networks - you'll need to use a third party app or other workarounds.